kenankd/kenankd/README.md

 # Hello, I'm Kenan Dizdarević 👋

-I'm a passionate and creative software developer from Sarajevo, Bosnia and Herzegovina.
-I love to code and create innovative solutions to real-world problems.
+I'm a passionate software developer from Sarajevo, Bosnia and Herzegovina.
 Here you'll find some of my projects, contributions, and a glimpse of my journey into the world of programming.
 Have experience in building full-stack applications for android and web platforms, and currently working on two web app projects.

 ## 🔧 Technologies & Tools